Drone Laws in Venezuela

 Respect the privacy of other people

-Contact information[email protected]
+Contact information

-Requirements for drone pilots in Venezuela
+Requirements for Drone Pilots in Venezuela

-We have researched the listed drone regulations for Venezuela to the best of our knowledge.
-We cannot guarantee the correctness of the information.
-If you want to be on the safe side, contact the competent aviation authority.
-Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news and/or gain experience with your copter in Venezuela!
+The drone regulations for Venezuela listed here have been researched to the best of our knowledge.
+However, we cannot guarantee the accuracy of the information.
+If you want to be on the safe side, contact the Venezuelan aviation authority.
+Alternatively, you can inquire at the Venezuelan embassy in your home country for more information about the regulations.
+Please leave us a comment if you learn of any updates and/or have your own drone experience in Venezuela to share!

 Since January 2015, we travel around the world.
 In our backpack we carry a camera drone which we use to capture the best places from a bird’s perspective.
 First we travelled with a DJI Phantom 2.
 But now we use several drones like the DJI Phantom 4 Pro+ or the DJI Mini 3 Pro.
 On our blog we share the best tips for you about travelling with a drone.
 If you have questions about this article or new information, don’t hesitate to leave us a comment!